HenrikBach1/ansible-scripts/README.md

 ## Helper Scripts

-- `add-commands-to-container.sh`: Adds container commands to an existing container that was connected to directly via VS Code's "Attach to Container" or other methods
+- `add-commands-to-container.sh`: Adds standardized container commands to any Docker container.
+This script is called automatically by container creation scripts, but can also be used manually to add commands to existing containers.
 - `container-watch.sh`: Background process that monitors containers and handles detach/stop/remove requests

 ## Container Connection Methods